goauthentik/authentik/website/integrations/services/wazuh/index.md

 ![](dashboardsyml.png)

-If all went well you should now only have to restart the wazuh dashboard
+If all went well you should now only have to restart the wazuh dashboard.

 `systemctl restart wazuh-dashboard`